shopsys/monorepo-tools/docs/introduction/faq-and-common-issues.md

 is a service configuration file that is loaded in TEST environment in addition to the standard configuration defined in [`services.yml`](../../project-base/src/Shopsys/ShopBundle/Resources/config/services.yml) as sometimes the configuration differs from the standard one and we need to override it.
 E.g., by default, all our services are defined as private.
 However, in tests, we are retrieving some services directly from the container hence we need to have them public in TEST environment.

+## How to change the behavior of the product search on the front-end?
+Full-text product search on the front-end is handled via Elasticsearch.
+If you want to change its behavior (e.g. make the EAN not as important or change the way the search string is handled - whether to use an n-gram or not) please see [Product Searching via Elasticsearch](/docs/introduction/product-search-via-elasticsearch.md#how-to-change-the-default-index-data-export-setting-and-searching-behavior).